walkermatt/aileenh.github.io/lets-load-some-mastermap.md

 ## Run Loader ##

-On the Desktop Module tab of the Portable GIS click on the 'Run Loader' button.
+On the 'Desktop Module' tab of the Portable GIS click on the 'Run Loader' button.

 ![alt text](http://aileenh.github.io/images/image4.JPG "Run Loader")